uplimit/course-dbt/greenery/README.md

 SELECT AVG(order_per_hour)
 FROM hourly_orders;
 ```
-- On average, we receive about 7.52 orders per hour.
-- Method: Calculate the total orders per hour.
-Then, take the average of the total orders per hour.

 3. On average, how long does an order take from being placed to being delivered?

-- Use tables stg_orders
+- Method: Use tables stg_orders
-- Method: Calcuate the time it takes between order placed and order delivered, and take the average of the sum of the total difference.
+1. Calcuate the time it takes between order placed and order delivered.
+This is the delivery time.
+2. Calculate the average of the delivery times.
 ```
 WITH delivery_times AS (
   SELECT (delivered_at - created_at) AS order_delivery_time FROM dbt_jimmy_l.stg_orders